Murder on the Dancefloor

 "Murder on the Dancefloor" is a song written by Sophie Ellis-Bextor and Gregg Alexander, produced by Alexander and Matt Rowe for Ellis-Bextor's debut studio album, Read My Lips (2001).
-Released on 3 December 2001, the song peaked at number two on the UK Singles Chart and became a top-10 hit worldwide, charting within the top three in Australia, New Zealand, and four European countries.
+Released on 3 December 2001, the song peaked at number two on the UK singles chart and became a top-10 hit worldwide, charting within the top three in Australia, New Zealand, and four European countries.
 In the United States, the single reached number nine on the Billboard Maxi-Singles Sales chart.
 "Murder on the Dancefloor" is reported to have been the most played song in Europe in 2002.

-In January 2024, following its use in the film Saltburn and its subsequent popularity on TikTok, "Murder on the Dancefloor" again reached number two on the UK Singles Chart, becoming Ellis-Bextor's first top-10 appearance since 2007.
+In January 2024, following its use in the film Saltburn, "Murder on the Dancefloor" again reached number two on the UK singles chart, becoming Ellis-Bextor's first top-10 appearance since 2007.
 It entered the US Billboard Hot 100 the same month, making it Ellis-Bextor's first appearance on that chart.
 It also peaked at number 10 on the Billboard Global 200, her first top-ten and overall first entry on the chart.
+Also in 2024, Alexander's band New Radicals released their own version of the song.